 If you were injured in an accident involving a large truck, there are many pathways to compensation.
 There are hundreds of state and federal regulations that truck drivers and trucking companies are required to follow.
 However, in many cases, these trucking companies systematically violate these rules in ways that call into question the safety of their drivers and operations.
 Trucking companies do not readily admit these errors, and it may take significant investigation to uncover these violations and hold them responsible for the crash.

 After facing injury in a trucking accident, do not accept a settlement for your injuries without talking to a Miami truck accident investigations lawyer.
 Miami truck accident lawyer Prosper Shaked can stand up to trucking companies, demand records and evidence, and build your case through rigorous investigation and zealous advocacy.
-For a free consultation on how Prosper Shaked can represent you in your case against trucking companies, call The Law Offices of Prosper Shaked today at (305) 694-2676.
+For a free consultation on how Prosper Shaked can represent you in your case against trucking companies, call Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676.

 Truck Accident Causes